 - In addition, UX Pro Academy, Avocademy, Memorisely, Design Sprint School, and Miami Ad School have UX design courses for beginners as well as more experienced people.

 Helio Training is a bootcamp for people interested in learning the skills needed for a career as a web developer or UX/UI designer.
 While an interest in tech is recommended, most Helio Training students start from scratch.

 Pathrise job-seekers should already have some background in their chosen field to get the most out of the technical curriculum.
 A full service organization, Pathrise works with fellows with all parts of the job search, including resume and portfolio optimization, cold emailing and reverse recruiting, technical and behavioral interviewing, and negotiation.
 Our curriculum is tailored to our program fellow’s needs, workshops and 1-on-1 mentorship focusing on whatever fellows need help with.

-Our program is flexible, with only 4 hours of group sessions and 1-on-1 sessions that can be scheduled as needed.
+Our program is flexible, with only 2-4 hours of sessions and 1-on-1 sessions that can be scheduled as needed.
 On average, fellows in our program find a tech job within 3-5 months of joining.
-The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments or deposits.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they start working at a new job they love and we never require upfront payments or deposits.